bcarlborg/personal-site/src/blog/big-and-little-endian/content.md

 ![An image showing encoding a 32 bit number using bit and little endian ordering](image1.png)

-## Wtf Does Endian Mean Anyways
+## What does Endian Mean Anyway
 I think the root of my confusion around these two names is the word "endian".
-What end does it refer to? and what does it mean for an endian to be big or little? 🥸
+What end does it refer to?
+Does "endian" refer to teh start or end of the data or the data destination.
+The definition of "endian" in this context has a somewhat surprising origin.

-Where do these terms come from anyway?
 The [wikipedia article](https://en.wikipedia.org/wiki/Endianness) for endianness tells us:

 > Endianness is primarily expressed as big-endian (BE) or little-endian (LE), terms introduced by Danny Cohen into computer science for data ordering in an Internet Experiment Note published in 1980.
-The adjective endian has its origin in the writings of 18th century Anglo-Irish writer Jonathan Swift.
-In the 1726 novel Gulliver's Travels, he portrays the conflict between sects of Lilliputians divided into those breaking the shell of a boiled egg from the big end or from the little end.

-Futher reading on a prof-core asthetic [website](https://www.ling.upenn.edu/courses/Spring_2003/ling538/Lecnotes/ADfn1.htm) from UPenn tells us
+Futher reading from a UPenn [website](https://www.ling.upenn.edu/courses/Spring_2003/ling538/Lecnotes/ADfn1.htm) tells us:

-> The terms \[...\] were introduced by Danny Cohen in 1980 in Internet Engineering Note 137, a memorandum entitled "On Holy Wars and a Plea for Peace", subsequently published in print form in IEEE Computer 14(10).48-57 (1981).
-He borrowed them from Jonathan Swift, who in Gulliver's Travels (1726) used them to describe the opposing positions of two factions in the nation of Lilliput.
+> Danny Cohen \[...\] borrowed \[the terms\] from Jonathan Swift, who in Gulliver's Travels (1726) used them to describe the opposing positions of two factions in the nation of Lilliput.
 The Big-Endians, who broke their boiled eggs at the big end, rebelled against the king, who demanded that his subjects break their eggs at the little end.

-Engineering note 137 can be read [here](https://web.archive.org/web/20220414034332/http://www.networksorcery.com/enp/ien/ien137.txt).

-I can acknowledge that this is funny, but I wonder how much time and energy has been wasted disentangling these two names 🌝.

 ![An image showing to endian eggs oriented in the big and little endian fassion](image2.png)

+I can acknowledge that the origin of these terms is funny, but I wonder how much time and energy has been wasted disentangling these two names.

 ## How I Will Keep These Straight
-To avoid confusing myself and others, I will try to stop using the "big and little-endian" naming 🔪 and instead use "least and most significand byte first" to describe byte ordering for any data I need to represent 💫.
+Moving forward, I will try to avoid using the "big and little-endian" naming and instead use "least and most significand byte first" to describe byte ordering for any data I need to represent.
+My hope is that this these terms will keep the concepts clearer in my mind and writing moving forward.

-I strongly believe that that by avoiding the "endian" naming I can eliminate all of my confusion around the topic.

-After writing this, I think that I am a bit less confused about these two terms.
-Hopefully you are too 🤗.